ComputationalGenomics/SimRA/README.md

 Please cite the following article if you use SimRA in your research:

 A.P.
 Carrieri, F. Utro, L. Parida.
-Accurate and efficient sampling of underlying ARG of multiple populations under subdivision and admixture. (submitted 2015)
+Sampling ARG of multiple populations under complex configurations of subdivision and admixture. (submitted 2015)

 #Executable